 Tap is excellent for the body and the mind.
 When a student puts on a pair of tap shoes, they become a dancer AND a musical instrument!
 Tap is a fun way to build strength, coordination, rhythm, musicality, and conﬁdence.
-Our instructor, celebrated Broadway performer Scott Wise, will lead students through diﬀerent styles of tap with a variety of musical styles.
+Students will be lead through diﬀerent styles of tap with a variety of musical styles.
 Tap is fun, athletic, and will help your student with all other forms of dance and sports.

 Although not required, a student will progress more rapidly in tap with the addition of another type of movement class (ballet, jazz, theatre dance, or modern) because it builds additional strength and agility.
 Ages 5 and up.